SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/concept/scaling.html.md

 If scaling is enabled, the microservice is horizontally auto-scaled in case of high CPU usage.

-The scale option is set using the microservice manifest.
+The scale option is set using the [Microservice manifest](/guides/reference/microservice-manifest).